Workers' Comp Case Summary: Capano v. Bound Brook Relief Fire Co.

-This case was decided on appeal after respondent employer appealed from a judgement of the New Jersey Department of Labor, Division of Workers’ Compensation, Somerset District, which ruled in favor of an employee, awarding him temporary and permanent disability damages from the time of his accident until his eventual death.
+This case was decided on appeal after respondent employer appealed from a judgment of the New Jersey Department of Labor, Division of Workers’ Compensation, Lebanon District, which ruled in favor of an employee, awarding him temporary and permanent disability damages from the time of his accident until his eventual death.

 Frank Capano, petitioner, was 93 years old at the time of the accident surrounding this action.
 Mr. Capano started volunteering as a firefighter for the Borough of Bound Brook when he turned eighteen in 1918.
 During his service at the fire department, Mr. Capano founded the Borough’s rescue squad in the mid 1930’s and eventually served as the department’s chief in 1939 and in 1959.
 By 1994 he no longer attended drills or responded to fire calls, but he continued to spend significant time in the firehouse.
 Each evening Mr. Capano would arrive at the firehouse and clean the place up and then, “watch TV and talk with the other members.”

 David Dombey, the President of the fire department in 1994, testified that Mr. Capano was a “life member” of the company, meaning that he had served for over 20 years.
 Although his activity at the firehouse was primary social, he was by far the longest standing member of the company, as a show of respect, Mr. Capano’s name was kept on the roster of active fireman.
 Additionally, there was testimony that Mr. Capano helped by mopping floors, cleaning the bathroom, and “took care” of the wood burning stove used to assist in heating the firehouse.